 Dan has been running his own businesses in the technology realm for the last 13 years.
 He currently has around 50 team members working between his six organizations.
 After receiving his Bachelor of Science in Engineering degree from Western Washington University and Master of Science degree from City University, he focused on building products that create long-term impacts in the marketplace.
 When not working long hours as an entrepreneur, Dan enjoys skiing, windsurfing and spending time with his wife and twins in Olympia.

 Stephen Backholm, VP of Technology

-Sara Light-Waller’s writing career began more than 30 years ago at a woman’s advocacy group in Washington D.C..
+Sara Light-Waller’s writing career began more than 30 years ago at a woman’s advocacy group in Washington D.C.
 Since then, she’s written for print and online magazines, newspapers, newsletters, blogs, and books on a wide variety of topics from Chinese Medicine to horse care.
-Her first children’s book was published in 2011 and her first work of adult fiction is forthcoming in 2017.
+Her first children’s book was published in 1992 and her first work of adult fiction in 2017.
 Sara lives in Centralia, Washington.
-Find her online at saralightwaller.com, on Twitter at @writingbylight and on Facebook at @writingbylight.
+Find her online at saralightwaller.com or lucinapress.com, on Twitter at saralightwaller and on Facebook at @writingbylight.

 Kristina Lotz received her Bachelors’s in English and her Masters in Business Administration before becoming a Certified Professional Dog Trainer.
 Her passion for writing and animals keeps her busy – if she is not doing one she is doing the other!
 As a freelance writer, she has written about many subjects for a variety of print and web outlets.
 Even in her spare time, she enjoys writing, riding their horses with her husband or training her personal dogs.
 If that’s not enough to keep her busy, she also enjoys baking, crafting, cosplaying, and board games with friends.